 - a member of the Armed Forces whereby they need to undertake a tour of duty which conflicts with school holidays

-- restrictions on police leave, where a police officer has specific duties in relation to a national event which conflicts with school holidays.
+- restrictions on police leave, where a police officer has specific duties in relation to a national event that conflicts with school holidays.

 The Head Teacher’s decision is final.